osudroid/osu-droid/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/osudroid/osu-droid/badge)](https://www.codefactor.io/repository/github/osudroid/osu-droid)
 [![Patreon](https://cdn.discordapp.com/attachments/259754869626241024/844311810211708928/Patreon.png)](https://www.patreon.com/osudroid)

-osudroid is an music rhythm game for android smartphones.
+osu!droid is a music rhythm game for android smartphones.
 It was a game hatched many years ago from the [osu!](https://osu.ppy.sh/home) community.
-This Project is now being developed by a little group of fans and also with the help of foreign friends.
-This Game is also a completely free-to-play.
+This project is now being developed by a little group of fans and also with the help of foreign friends.
+This game is also completely free-to-play.

 ## Status

-osudroid is much in Work in Progress.
-Some features are implemented in the future but its playable and funny.
+osu!droid is work-in-progress.
+Some features are going to be implemented in the future but it's still playable and fun.

 ### Downloading the source code